sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 | flow_aging_req_succeeded | Number of flow aging requests that succeeded (ack received). |

 Please note that we will also have counters for how many flows are created/updated/deleted (succeeded or failed), aged out or resimulated, but this is not in the scope of HA, hence omitted here.

+> NOTE: In implementation, these counters might have a more SAI-friendly name.

 ## 3. SAI APIs